 3. inven - ai-native index for pe and ib

 best for: private-equity and banking workflows over the full private market.
-28M+ companies, strong for off-market pe deal search. less venture-signal, more market-mapping.
+28M+ companies, strong for off-market pe deal search. less venture-signal, more market-mapping. head-to-head: frontrun vs inven.

 4. pitchbook - the incumbent system of record

-best for: announced-deal data, fund performance, comps. the default database of record. nobody hears about a pre-seed there first, and it prices like the enterprise tool it is.
+best for: announced-deal data, fund performance, comps. the default database of record. nobody hears about a pre-seed there first, and it prices like the enterprise tool it is. see pitchbook alternatives.

 5. crunchbase / cb insights - broad and accessible

-best for: quick lookups and top-of-funnel research on companies that already announced. affordable (crunchbase) or research-heavy (cb insights); both retrospective.
+best for: quick lookups and top-of-funnel research on companies that already announced. affordable (crunchbase) or research-heavy (cb insights); both retrospective. see crunchbase alternatives and cb insights alternatives.

 - you want the whole market mapped → harmonic or inven.